Jahia/jahia-nextjs-initiative/doc/setup.md

 Two modules are deployed in Jahia and one module is deployed in Vercel.

 - [headless-templatesSet] : a Jahia Templates Set for headless projects.
+- [nextjs-proxy]: a Jahia modules used to manage Nextjs website in Jahia
 - [jahia-industrial] : this module contains the content definitions to create components related to the industrial HTML template.
 - [nextjs-industrial] : this module contains the page templates and content views